BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: Populations and Operations

 \section{Populations and Operations}

-In BACE, the evolving Test Population is partitioned into two semantic categories: Unit Tests ($\mathcal{T}_{unit}$) and Differential Tests ($\mathcal{T}_{diff}$), while the Anchor Population ($\mathcal{T}_{anc}$) remains immutable.
+In BACE, the evolving test population is partitioned into two semantic categories: Unit Tests ($\mathcal{T}_{unit}$) and Differential Tests ($\mathcal{T}_{diff}$), while the Anchor Population ($\mathcal{T}_{anc}$) remains immutable.
 Unlike standard genetic algorithms that rely on stochastic syntactic mutations, BACE employs Informed Variation Operators via LLMs.
-For each operation, the LLM executes the task using a prompt conditioned on the problem specification.
+Figure~\ref{fig:evolutionary_lineage} provides a visualization of how these operators interact with the populations to produce a candidate solution.
+For each operation, the LLM executes the task using a prompt conditioned on the problem specification (see Appendix for full prompt templates).